NIAEFEUP/nijobs-be/documentation/docs/offers/enable.md

 If set, will use this for validating the usage of god mode (in case no session details are available, i.e., no logged-in user).

-### adminReason

-<Highlight level="info">Body Parameter</Highlight>

-<Highlight level="danger" inline>Required</Highlight>
-<Highlight level="secondary" inline>String</Highlight>

-Reason for the admin to disable the offer.
-This should only be used for admins, it's not intended to show to the company or the public.

 ## Request examples